andrewhollamon/mcb_api/docs/goals.md

 This is an excellent project to demonstrate a variety of architecture styles to support high volume and shared state.

-This also gives an opportunity to explore different ways to handle contention and conflict in shared state.
+This also gives an opportunity to explore different ways to handle conflict in shared state.

 ## ARCHITECTURE GOALS VERSION 1

+NOTE: This is out of date and needs to be updated as the goals have shifted a little bit.
+Much of this is still correct.

 The goals of the architecture design are as follows: